Lahye/spotiflow/README.md

 ## BEFORE USE

-Navigate to .env.example
+Navigate to .env.example,

-Enter your Client ID
+Enter your Client ID,

-Enter Client Secret
+Enter Client Secret,

-Rename .env.example to .env
+Rename .env.example to .env,

 Good to go!